Menditect/documentation/docs/mta/Assert/assert-microflow-output.md

 ## Definition

-An Assert on Microflow output formulates an expected result of the output value of a Microflow [Teststep](../Teststep) upon execution, if the microflow returns a primitive datatype (String, Integer, Decimal, Boolean, Datetime or Enumeration).
+An Assert on Microflow output formulates an expected result of the output value of a Microflow [Teststep](../Teststep) upon execution, if the microflow returns a literal value (String, Integer, Decimal, Boolean, Datetime or Enumeration).

 If the microflow returns an Object or a List of Objects, it is currently only possible to define an [Assert on Object count](assert-object-count).